CyanolabFreiburg/Syntney/README.txt

         |__/                             |__/
 ################################################################################################

-The SYNTENY NETWORK tool is a program to score the synteny of candidate sequences in relation to a list of known homologous sequences.
+The SYNTNEY tool is a program to score the synteny of candidate sequences in relation to a list of known homologous sequences.
 Therefore, evolutionary related candidate sequences will get a high synteny score, whilst sequences with no homologous gene neighborhood will get a low score.